danielflower/maven-gitlog-plugin/README.md

 Using as a reporting plugin (with maven 3.1+), the site generation will include the generated gitlog.
 In this case, the outputDirectory parameter can not be set.

+Note: when using together with the reporting plugin named *changelog*, it is advised to change the *simpleHTMLChangeLogFilename* parameter to *gitlog.html*.

 Usage instructions and Documentation
 ====================================